gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_verify_rsa.md

-      --public-key string           path to public key file --registry-config string      path to the dockerconfig.json with the oci registry authentication information --signature-name string       name of the signature to verify --skip-access-types strings   comma separated list of access types that will be ignored for verification
+      --public-key string           path to public key file --registry-config string      path to the dockerconfig.json with the oci registry authentication information --signature-name string       name of the signature to verify --skip-access-types strings   [OPTIONAL] comma separated list of access types that will be ignored for verification
 ```

 ### Options inherited from parent commands